-desei ribe.
 1. Describe any known or possible contamination at the site from present or past uses.

-Describe existing hazardous chemicals/conditions that might affect project developmen and design.
-This includes underground hazardous liquid and gas transmission pipeline located within the project area and in the vicinity.
-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+2. Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

 4. Describe special emergency services that might be required.

-5. Proposed measures to reduce or control environmental health hazards, if any: 1 N Y . b.
-Noise 1.
-What types of noise exist in the area which may affect your project (for example: traffic equipment, operation, other)?
-2. What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other).
+5. Proposed measures to reduce or control environmental health hazards, if any:

+- b.
+Noise - 1.
+What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

+2. What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.

-3. Proposed measures to reduce or control noise impacts, if any.
-Land d and Sh oreline Use is the current use of the site and adjacent properties?
-Will the proposal affect current land on nearby or adjacent properties?
-If so, describe. in hearby of adjacent properties.
-It so, describe. ) .
-Has t he project site been used as working farmlands or working forest lands?
-If so, describe much agricultural or forest land of long-term commercial significance will be converted to uses as a result of the proposal, if any?
+8. Land and Shoreline Use

+a.
+What is the current use of the site and adjacent properties?
+Will the proposal affect current land uses on nearby or adjacent properties?
+If so, describe.

+b.
+Has the project site been used as working farmlands or working forest lands?
+If so, describe.
+How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to non-farm or non-forest use?

-1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of normal business operations, such as oversize equipment access, the application of c.
-Describe any structures on the site. d.
+1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how:

+d.
 Will any structures be demolished?
-If so, what? e.
-What is the current zoning classification of the site? f.
+If so, what?

+e.
+What is the current zoning classification of the site?

+f.
 What is the current comprehensive plan designation of the site?

-If and inching what is the assument shouling mantage and assumetion of the site? g.
+g.
 If applicable, what is the current shoreline master program designation of the site?

-1. Has any part of the site been classified as a critical area by the city or county?
-If so, specify. • Approximately how many people would reside or work in the completed project?
+h.
+Has any part of the site been classified as a critical area by the city or county?
+If so, specify.

+i.
+Approximately how many people would reside or work in the completed project?

+j.
 Approximately how many people would the completed project displace?

+k.
 Proposed measures to avoid or reduce displacement impacts, if any?

-1 toposed measures to avoid of reduce displacement impacts, if any.
-Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.
+1. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

 m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: 9.
-Hous sing a.
+Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any:

+9. Housing

+a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. b.
+Indicate whether high, middle, or low-income housing.

+b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle or low-income housing. c.
+Indicate whether high, middle or low-income housing.

+c.
 Proposed measures to reduce or control housing impacts, if any.

+10. Aesthetics

-10. Aestl hetics a.
+a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principle exterior building material(s) proposed?

 b.
-What views in the immediate vicinity would be altered or obstructed? c.
+What views in the immediate vicinity would be altered or obstructed?

+c.
 Proposed measures to reduce or control aesthetic impacts, if any.

-Light and Glare a.
+11. Light and Glare

+a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? b.
-Could light or glare from the finished project be a safety hazard or interfere with views? c.
+What time of day would it mainly occur?

+b.
+Could light or glare from the finished project be a safety hazard or interfere with views?

+c.
 What existing off-site sources of light or glare may affect your proposal?